bala2it4u/dmh/README.md

         {
             HttpConfiguration config = new HttpConfiguration();
             scope = AutofacConfig.Register(config, false).BeginLifetimeScope();
+	          //AutofacConfig.Register class is some thing you have to create and register your dependency
+	    //In you case you can have different class name or different way of registering, you can do it that way.

             //not only autofac you can use any resolver
             //If you want you can even do mock for some type }